Mirzaagha99/Non-linear-control-techniques-on-Richardson-arms-race-model-with-a-carrying-capacity/README.md

 # Non-linear-control-techniques-on-Richardson-arms-race-model-with-a-carrying-capacity
-The purpose of this study is the implementation of one of the best known mathematical models in the war sector: "Richardson Arms Race Model".
-Richiardson was a physicist who served for the French medical corps during the First World War, shocked by the events of the war, he created a model that could predict the arms race between nations close to conflict, analyzing how the accumulation of arms of one country influences the accumulation of arms of the other.
-This work will focus on a variation of Richiardson's original model, in fact it will also take into consideration budget constraints to be respected.

 This model analyzes how in a war scenario, the accumulation of weapons of one state $𝑋_1$ influences the accumulation of weapons of the other state $𝑋_2$.
 The equations that describe the model are:

-This model analyzes how in a war scenario, the accumulation of weapons of one state 𝑋_1 influences the accumulation of weapons of the other state 𝑋_2.
-The equations that describe the model are:
-The model in question considers 2 nations 𝑋_1 and 𝑋_2 that decide to vary their military expenses (𝑥_1 and 𝑥_2).
+The model in question considers 2 nations $𝑋_1$ and $𝑋_2$ that decide to vary their military expenses ($𝑥_1$ and $𝑥_2$).
-The dimensionless positive constants a and b represent the "fear" that countries 𝑋_1 and 𝑋_2 feel towards the other country.
+- The dimensionless positive constants $a$ and $b$ represent the "fear" that countries 𝑋_1 and 𝑋_2 feel towards the other country.
-The dimensionless positive constants m and n indicate the "reluctance" of countries to invest in the military sector.
+- The dimensionless positive constants m and n indicate the "reluctance" of countries to invest in the military sector.
-The "resentment / friendliness" or the r and s variables can be positive or negative, they reflect the hostile or peaceful character of one country towards the other country. 𝒙_𝟏𝒎𝒂𝒙 and 𝒙_𝟐𝒎𝒂𝒙 are constants that represent the budget constraints imposed on armaments 𝑋_1 and 𝑋_2 In order to carry out the analysis and control of the system, the variables representing resentment / friendliness will be considered as inputs to the system.
-Since this variable is conceptually a "reciprocal" behavior, it may be reasonable to assume that r = s (conceptually it means that the two countries feel the same estimate for each other).
+- The "resentment / friendliness" or the r and s variables can be positive or negative, they reflect the hostile or peaceful character of one country towards the other country.
+- $𝒙_{𝟏𝒎𝒂𝒙}$ and $𝒙_{𝟐𝒎𝒂𝒙}$ are constants that represent the budget constraints imposed on armaments $𝑋_1$ and $𝑋_2$

+In order to carry out the analysis and control of the system, the variables representing resentment / friendliness will be considered as inputs to the system.
+Since this variable is conceptually a "reciprocal" behavior, it may be reasonable to assume that $r = s$ (conceptually it means that the two countries feel the same estimate for each other).
 So with the assumptions asserted, the model becomes
 ![2](https://user-images.githubusercontent.com/101321796/181657131-0ac9b3f6-7264-409e-b5f1-b7d777609bba.jpg)
-The values ​​of the parameters chosen are a = 1, b = 2, m = 0.5, n = 0.2, 𝒙_𝟏𝒎𝒂𝒙 = 5 and 𝒙_𝟐𝒎𝒂𝒙 = 10
+The values ​​of the parameters chosen are a = 1, b = 2, m = 0.5, n = 0.2, $𝒙_{𝟏𝒎𝒂𝒙}$ = 5 and $𝒙_{𝟐𝒎𝒂𝒙}$ = 10
 With the chosen parameters, 2 equilibrium points are obtained in (0,0) and (5,10).
 It is interesting to understand how as the parameter b changes, both the number of equilibrium points and their nature can change.
 Using the Matlab solve command, we obtain that for b≤0.4, it admits a new equilibrium point.
 Below is a table that summarizes how as b changes, the nature of the equilibrium point changes